 After a few months, she was freed on bail.

 On October 12, 2019, she started a solo sit-in on the university’s campus for 21 days in protest to the unfair ruling depriving her of continuing her doctorate studies.
-During this hunger strike, the secret services of Tehran University put pressure on Ms. Mortezaei’s mother to stop her daughter or she would be taken to a mental hospital and brought to her senses by electric shocks.
+During this strike, the secret services of Tehran University put pressure on Ms. Mortezaei’s mother to stop her daughter or she would be taken to a mental hospital and brought to her senses by electric shocks.

 The Appeals Court later commuted her sentence to one year.